 1. BOLDBONE 48-Inch Heavy Duty Escape-Proof Crate

-- 20-gauge steel frame: Provides superior strength against chewing and impact
+- Upgraded 20-gauge steel frame for superior strength and chew resistance

-- Removable tray and leak-proof pan: Simplifies cleaning and keeps your home tidy
+- Removable tray and leak-proof pan simplify cleaning and keep your home tidy

 - Easy to clean with removable tray